Javed Akhtar Khan Lund: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of National Alliance from Constituency PP-242 (Dera Ghazi Khan-III) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of National Alliance from Constituency PP-242 (Dera Ghazi Khan-III) in the 2002 Pakistani general election.
 He received 17,796 votes and defeated an independent candidate, Salahuddin Khan Khosa.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-242 (Dera Ghazi Khan-III) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-242 (Dera Ghazi Khan-III) in the 2008 Pakistani general election but was unsuccessful.
 He received 17,142 votes and lost the seat to Amjad Farooq Khan.

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-242 (Dera Ghazi Khan-III) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-242 (Dera Ghazi Khan-III) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-287 (Dera Ghazi Khan-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-287 (Dera Ghazi Khan-III) in the 2018 Pakistani general election.